 Issues: HIV/AIDS and Other Diseases

 Thirty-five million people are currently living with HIV/AIDS.
 Worldwide, 2.3 million people became newly infected with HIV in 2012, down from 3.4 million in 2001.
-Developing regions account for the highest rates of infection, with sub-Saharan Africa alone accounting for over 70 percent of new infections and nearly 23 million of the total number of people living with the virus worldwide.
+Developing regions account for the highest rates of infection, with sub-Saharan Africa alone accounting for over 70 percent of new infections and nearly 25 million of the total number of people living with the virus worldwide.
 HIV/AIDS is killing farmers, teachers and health workers, and negatively affecting food production, life expectancies and infant mortality rates.

 But HIV/AIDS, malaria and other potentially fatal conditions are preventable.
 If empowered with accurate information, and freed from the social taboos, attitudes and behaviors that fuel these diseases, people have proven that they can protect themselves and their families.